Gurpreet06/Mini-Drive/README.md

 # Important!

-Do not use this software for commercial purposes
+Do not use this web application for commercial purposes

 ## Design